kmontag/macher/README.md

     - _Modified content_: Editable copies where the LLM makes changes using tools.

     The LLM uses tools to read/write the content stored on the `macher-context`.
-At the end of the request, if changes were made, the content is used to generate a diff.
+At the end of the request, if changes were made, the content is used by the default `macher-process-request-function` to generate and display a patch in the workspace's `(macher-patch-buffer)`.

     The `macher-context` also supports a few additional fields - see the docstring for more details.